BH946/spring-second-roadmap/TEST.md

 **Note:** Full documentation of **gcloud** is available in the [gcloud CLI overview guide ](https://cloud.google.com/sdk/gcloud).

 ## Task 1.
-Create deployment manifests and deploy to the cluster
+Create PVs and PVCs

-In this task, you create a deployment manifest for a Pod inside the cluster.
+In this task, you create a PVC, which triggers Kubernetes to automatically create a PV.

-### **Connect to the lab GKE cluster**
+### Connect to the lab GKE cluster

 1. In Cloud Shell, type the following command to set the environment variable for the zone and cluster name: